Smoking is not permitted on any COLTS bus. Anyone in violation of this policy will be asked to leave the bus.

 Children should be taken out of their strollers prior to boarding the bus.
 Strollers should be folded up if possible and moved out of the aisle so the walkway is not impeded.

-COLTS is working with Lackawanna County’s Department of Arts and Culture to install bicycle racks at various bus shelters throughout the county to help reduce the number of cars on our roads and promote environmentally friendly transportation options.
-COLTS plans to install bike racks on the fronts of all of our buses over the next several years.
+COLTS has bicycle racks on the fronts of all its full-sized buses.
+Each bike rack holds two bikes and is easy for customers to use.
+COLTS worked with Lackawanna County’s Department of Arts and Culture to install bicycle racks at various bus shelters throughout the county to help reduce the number of cars on our roads and promote environmentally friendly transportation options.
 Whether you bike to work, for fitness, or just for fun, you will be able get where you want to go without using a car.
 Just think: you will be able to cycle to work and take the bus home if you’d like!